Irene Goodman's Critiques for Charity

-A: Good critiques pack a lot of punch.
-My colleagues and I are direct, honest, and encouraging when we can be.
-Nicey-nice doesn’t really help you.
-Honesty does.
-If you can accept well-meant feedback from those who have built a lot of best-selling careers, then this is for you.
+If you can accept well-meant, respectful feedback from someone who has built a lot of best-selling careers, then this is for you.

 Q: Why these causes?

-A: Foundation Fighting Blindness, Hope for Vision, and the Hearing Health Foundation are of crucial importance to me because my son Rob, 25, has Usher Syndrome.
-That’s a genetic condition that causes progressive loss of both vision and hearing.
+A: Foundation Fighting Blindness, Hope for Vision, and the Hearing Health Foundation are of crucial importance to me because my son, Rob, has Usher Syndrome.
+Thatís a genetic condition that causes progressive loss of both vision and hearing.
 The research in this area is tremendous and there is great hope on the horizon.
 We can expect that there will be an effective treatment for blindness in his lifetime.
-The Hearing Health Foundation has assembled a “dream team” of scientists all over the country who are working aggressively on a cure for hearing loss.
-They predict a treatment in 10 years.
+The Hearing Health Foundation has assembled a ďdream teamĒ of scientists all over the country who are working aggressively on a cure for hearing loss.

-But when you are 25 and you are losing your sight and your hearing, you want the cure to happen NOW.
-All this costs a lot of money, and that’s where your dollars will be spent.
+But when you are young and you are losing your sight and your hearing, you want the cure to happen NOW.
+All this costs a lot of money, and thatís where 100% of your dollars will be spent.

 What previous winners have to say...

 "Your review was nothing less than a life-changer on many levels." -- Mary O.